mboros1/fast-pdf-parser/README.md

-# Fast PDF Parser - Hierarchical Chunker
+# Fast PDF Parser

-High-performance C++ PDF text extraction and hierarchical chunking library with 7-pass semantic chunking algorithm.
+A high-performance PDF text extraction and chunking library using MuPDF with Node.js bindings.

 ## Features